Chinese imperialism

-In October 2010, a month after the 2010 Senkaku boat collision incident, conservative protesters in Japan displayed the slogan "Down with Chinese imperialism" (打倒中華帝国主義) to express their discontent.
+On 6 November 2010, a month after the 2010 Senkaku boat collision incident, conservative protesters in Japan displayed the slogan "Down with Chinese imperialism" (打倒中華帝国主義) to express their discontent.

-Chinese imperialism is the expansion of political, economic, cultural, media, and military power or control by the People’s Republic of China outside its boundaries.
+Chinese imperialism is the expansion of political, economic, cultural, media, and military power or control by the People's Republic of China outside its boundaries.
 It has also been used to refer to its territorial claims in the South China Sea and the persecution of Uyghurs in China, including by the New People's Army and Japanese Communist Party.
 China's relations with Africa have also been accused of being neo-colonial, particularly the Belt and Road Initiative.

 History

 People's Republic of China

-Since the Chinese economic reform of 1978, China became a new economic, military, and political great power.
+Since the start of the reform and opening up in 1978, China became a new economic, military, and political great power.
 As China transformed, there were hopes that the Chinese government would give up its expansionist ideas.
 However, since Chinese Communist Party general secretary Xi Jinping's rise to power, and as a result of increasing territorial conflicts in which China stated that most of the disputed lands belong to China, it is generally believed that China continues to adhere to irredentist claims.